bmeg/protograph/README.md

 Gids are one of the key concepts of Protograph.
 A gid (global identifier) refers to an identifier that can be entirely constructed *from the message itself*.
 Each message type declares a gid template that accepts the message as an argument and constructs the gid from values found within.

+## messages reference one another through gids

 Gids are used to link messages together.
 Typically a message will contain a gid for another message under some property in a string (for a single link) or list (for a multitude of links).
 Sometimes these references will be embedded inside an inner map, or list of maps.
 Protograph enables you to specify references anywhere they may live.

+# how to write your `protograph.yaml`